hyoyou/minion-reach-client/README.md

 # Minion /REACH/
 **BELLOOO!!** I mean..
 Hello!
 Welcome to Minion Reach, a ~~word guessing game~~ challenging mission in which you are asked to decipher the codes set up by mischievous minions.
-Minions really love bananas and they locked us out of our own farm!
-Guess the correct code to get in and get them out of the banana farm before it's too late.
-Each mistake allows a minion to sneakily enter the farm, and the mission will be over when 6 minions are able to enter.
+Minions really love bananas and they locked us out of our banana plantation!
+Guess the correct code to get in and get them out of the plantation before it's too late.
+Each mistake allows a minion to sneakily enter, and the mission will be over when 6 minions are able to enter and reach all the bananas.
 It won't be easy!
 The minions have a very extensive vocabulary.
 Are you up for the challenge? :bowtie:

 <hr />

 _This is a word guessing game created with React.js and Ruby on Rails and has been tested on a Google Chrome browser.
-This game is experienced best at or above a width of 1000px._
+The game is currently best experienced at a screen width at or above 1000px, but responsive design will be implemented in future versions!_

 ## Demo
 ![Walkthrough of Game](Walkthrough.gif)